MaxChanger/MaxChanger.github.io/index.md

 And I received my Bachelor's degree in July 2020 from the [School of Computer Science] of NWPU, with the honor of Outstanding Graduate.

 Currently, I am a Perception Algorithm Engineer at Intelligent Driving Technology (IDT) of Baidu Inc.
-I spent about a year of pleasant and fulfilling internship at the [Robotics and Autonomous Driving Lab] of Baidu Research, and working very closely with [Xibin Song] and [Dingfu Zhou] on a research topic about Scene Reconstruction and Novel View Synthesis.
+I spent about a year of pleasant and fulfilling internship at the [Robotics and Autonomous Driving Lab] of Baidu Research, and working on a research topic about Scene Reconstruction and Novel View Synthesis.
 Before that, I have been working very closely with [Xieyuanli Chen] on a research topic about LiDAR-Based Moving Object Segmentation at Haomo.AI.
 I used to be a Research Intern on topics related to 3D Scene Reconstruction and Understanding at 3D&AR Group @ MIG of [SenseTime] Research supervised by [Jiaming Sun] and [Prof. Xiaowei Zhou] (CAD&CG, ZJU) from October 2019 to May 2020.

 During my undergraduate study, I worked in [CVR-Lab] supervised by [Prof. Yuchao Dai] as a Research Assistant on LiDAR/Visual 3D Registration and Reconstruction, Dual LiDAR calibration, etc.
 I've served in the NWPU Dancing Robot Research And Training Base - Rescue Robot Group [Team - Explorer] for two years as a Robot Software Engineer and Team Leader since July, 2017.
 As usual, we participate in *RoboCup Rescue Robot League Regional Open Competitions*, and my main contribution is about SLAM, Robot Localization and Navigation, Path Planning, etc.